-Recently, newer implant designs that can decrease your dependence upon glasses have become very popular.
-However, they are not appropriate for all individuals, and the additional cost is not covered by insurance.
+Newer implant designs that can decrease your dependence upon glasses have become increasingly popular.
+However, they are not appropriate for all individuals, and the additional cost is not covered by health insurance.
+During your consultation, I will determine and explain what the best options are.